opheliamoreau/HouseMusicProject1/README.md

 ## Resources Used
-- Platform: Earsketch Website, code libraries
+- Earsketch Website
-- Materials: access to computer, WiFi
+- Access to a computer and WiFi
+- Sound and code libraries (provided by Earsketch)
+- Basic understanding of Python
+- Basic understanding of music theory (rhythm, melody) to create a complex and engaging prototype
+- Earsketch tutorials to learn how to use the platform effectively, and making use of the Musical Coding Resource page on Canvas.

 ## Features